Glittering skyscrapers, a cultural mosaic of bustling communities, colourful markets and street art hidden in otherwise unassuming alleyways.

 Photographers go crazy for Sugar Beach, thanks to its pretty pink umbrellas which are a worthy addition to any Instagram feed.
 Grab a spot on the sand and soak up the sun, then head back to the city as darkness falls to get an incredible shot of the city skyline at night.
 Click here to book

 YOU MIGHT ALSO ENJOY:

-10 fun things to do on a rainy day in Niagara Falls, Ontario
+- 10 unique things to do in Niagara Falls on a rainy day

 Globe Guide explored Toronto in collaboration with Tourism Toronto.
 As always, hosts have no editorial influence on articles.

 This post may contain affiliate links, which Globe Guide receives compensation for at no additional cost to you.